Last Updated on February 28, 2022 by Anne-Sophie Reinhardt

 Medicaid is the largest provider of public health insurance in the U.S. In short, it provides free health insurance and healthcare benefits to low-income adults, children, pregnant women, the elderly, and disabled persons who meet the eligibility requirements.

 This program aims at low-income women who cannot afford health insurance.
 It also provides them with several healthcare services at reduced rates, or in some cases, for free.
-These services include breast and pelvic exams, STD education, screening and treatment, HIV testing and counselling, access to contraception, and more.
+These services include breast and pelvic exams, STD education, screening and treatment, HIV testing and counseling, access to contraception, and more.

 Health Service Programs

 This program offers comprehensive healthcare and support services to low-income Americans living with HIV/AIDS.
-Moreover, the program allocates funds to states, cities, counties, and local organisations that help cover the care and treatment costs of individuals with HIV.
+Moreover, the program allocates funds to states, cities, counties, and local organizations that help cover the care and treatment costs of individuals with HIV.

 Health Centers are federally-funded establishments that provide healthcare services to all the residents within a given community, particularly those who do not have access to medical services.
 This typically includes migrant and seasonal farmworkers, homeless individuals, public housing residents, and among all, children of school-going age.